Revolution and Art for the People: European Masterpieces from the Met, New York

 From Goya’s 1810 portrait of the child José Costa y Bonells (died 1870), Called Pepito to Claude Monet at the height of Impressionism in the early 1900s, the 18 works displayed in ‘Revolution and Art for the People’ herald the emergence of the Modern era, when the radical notion of the creatively independent artist took…

-Continue reading » “Revolution and Art for the People: European Masterpieces from the Met, New York”
+Absolutism and Enlightenment: European Masterpieces from the Met, New York